Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: A superconducting quantum clock

 \section{A superconducting quantum clock}

-Here we theoretically and experimentally investigate a superconducting circuit system that gives rise to either a measurement-driven oscillatory or non-oscillatory quantum clock, depending on the strength of the measurement.
-The superconducting circuit consists of a superconducting coplanar waveguide resonator (``cavity") dispersively coupled to a transmon qubit.
-This enables a measurement channel, via the phase of the emitted cavity field, to readout the qubit that defines the clock.
+We theoretically model and experimentally investigate a quantum clock comprising a superconducting circuit and measurement circuitry.
+As illustrated in Fig.~\ref{main:homodyne-scheme}, the superconducting circuit consists of a superconducting coplanar waveguide resonator (``cavity") dispersively coupled to a transmon qubit.
+The cavity and the qubit are coherently driven on resonance.
+The coupling of the driven cavity to the qubit enables a measurement channel via the phase of the emitted cavity field, to monitor the evolution of the qubit's population in the energy eigenbasis.
+The population evolution is either oscillatory or jumplike, depending on the strength of the continuous measurement.

+This is not a good quantum clock for technological applications, as its parts are not amenable to microscale integration.
+However, it is a good quantum clock for the purpose here of the fundamental study of quantum clock precision because it provides the requisite amount of control and measurement fidelity (as demonstrated with the experimental data below).